Casey Duane Tibbs

-In 1949, at age 19, Casey became the youngest man ever to win the national saddle bronc-riding crown.
+In 1949, at age 19, Casey became the youngest man to win the national saddle bronc-riding crown.
 Between 1949 and 1955, he won a total of six PRCA saddle bronc-riding championships, a record still unchallenged, plus two all-around cowboy championships and one bareback-riding championship.

 More About Casey's Championships

 For many years, Casey wrote a syndicated newspaper column, "Let'er Buck," for Rodeo Sports News.
 He also wrote and starred in the movies "Born to Buck" and "Young Rounder," and starred in the movie "Bronc Busters."
 Casey was a regular in stunt work in television and the movies.
 In 1958, Casey appeared on the television show, "This is Your Life," with Ralph Edwards.
 That year he took a rodeo troup to the World's Fair in Brussels, Belgium.
 In 1973, he introduced rodeo to the Japanese with 162 performances of his troup.